Winter is coming.

 5. Vitamin C

 What is one thing you remember being told to drink when you were sick?
 Orange juice.
-The reason for this isn’t complex: Vitamin C plays a vital role in immune function and response.
+The reason for this isn’t complex: Vitamin C plays a vital role in immune function and response, as the cells need it in order to perform their task.
 For a long time though, it was just brushed off as an old wive’s tale.
 Recent research is backing our grandmas up, though.

 One of my FAVORITE ways to get a nice boost of Vitamin C is with my own homemade Vitamin C Powder.